 Source-Taxation Principle and its Exceptions in the Case of Malaysia

 Malaysia adopts a territorial principle of taxation, meaning only incomes which have a source in Malaysia are taxable there, regardless of where the expatriate is paid.
-All types of incomes are taxable, including gains from employment or business activities, dividends, ects
+All types of incomes are taxable, including gains from employment or business activities and dividends.

-Consequently, profits sourced elsewhere are not subject to Malaysia personal income tax.
-However, this principle of taxation is subject to three mains exceptions:
+While profits sourced elsewhere are not subject to Malaysia personal income tax there are three main exceptions.

-- First, Malaysia has signed numerous Double taxation agreements.
-When addressing instances of double taxation, this wide Bilateral tax treaties network can be an exception to the territoriality taxation principle, as it sometimes allocates the right to others countries to tax domestically earned income of Malaysian tax residents.
-In these instances, tax residents will be exempted from paying personal income tax in Malaysia.
+- Malaysia has signed numerous Double Taxation Avoidance agreements.
+When addressing instances of double taxation, this wide bilateral tax treaties network can be an exception to the territoriality taxation principle, as it sometimes allocates the right to other countries to tax domestically earned income of Malaysian tax residents.
+In such instances, tax residents will be exempted from paying personal income tax in Malaysia.

-- Also, expatriates may benefit from a special tax regime exemption on their income, if the two following conditions are verified:
+- Expatriates may benefit from a special tax regime exemption on their income, if the following two conditions are verified:

 - Second, if the period of employment in Malaysia does not exceed 60 days per calendar year.